|

 Getting to Atlanta on

 Saturday morning was the easy part.
-After the three hour drive to town,
+After the three hour drive to

-sheets that didn’t remotely match the comforter.
-I asked Ramsey for the
+covered in sheets that didn’t remotely match the comforter.
+I

-number of his decorator and he told me we would see him on Sunday.
-This
+asked Ramsey for the number of his decorator and he told me we would see

-turned out to be very true, as the apartment in our final destination
+him on Sunday.
+This turned out to be very true, as the apartment

-was as sparsely decorated as my freshman dorm room.
-I later surmised
+in our final destination was as sparsely decorated as my freshman dorm

-that they were only there for a month or so at a time, so it did not
+room.
+I later surmised that they were only there for a month or so

-make sense to furnish it well.
-But anyway, Bill drove us to the Airport
+anyway, Bill drove us to the Airport where we made our way through

-where we made our way through security fairly quickly.
-Ramsey has gold
+security fairly quickly.
+Ramsey has gold medallion status with

-board the plain to Zurich.
+the plain to Zurich.

 We flew on a 767 – a

 pretty nice machine.
-I had a window seat next to Ramsey on the left and
+I had a window seat next to Ramsey on the

-flight was LONG, but thankfully uneventful.
-We cruised at 33,000 feet,
+altitude, etc… The flight was LONG, but thankfully uneventful.
+We

-so the ride was very smooth.
-I had a feeling before we took off that
+cruised at 33,000 feet, so the ride was very smooth.
+I had a

-after this trip, my ridiculous fears of flying would be only a memory.
+flying would be only a memory.

 We took off in the day